 - No “off road” biking – Bikes must stay on the developed roads throughout camp so that they do not negatively impact the natural beauty of Camp Navarro.

 - Water / Swimming – There are no lifeguards on duty at the Ramble, so you need to monitor your own children.
-Absolutely no children under 10 are allowed by the river without parental supervision.
-If your child is 10+ and a strong swimmer, you can set your own rules, but the Ramble accepts no responsibility for the decision you make.
+Absolutely no children under 12 are allowed by the river within camp without parental supervision.
+If your child is 12+ and a strong swimmer, you can set your own rules, but the Ramble accepts no responsibility for the decision you make.
+However, all children should be supervised by an adult if you decide to go down to the rope swing.
+Keep in mind that the rope swing area is open to the general public and not just Ramble attendees.

 - Poison Oak– There is a lot of poison oak around Camp Navarro.
 Make sure your kids know what it looks like and stay away from it.
 Having your children stay within the cleared areas around camp and not venture off into undergrowth will go a long way towards keeping them out of the poison oak.